-Baltimore now offers personal property tax credit to grocery stores locating or making significant renovations within targeted areas in the City.
+Baltimore City offers personal property tax credit to grocery stores locating or making significant renovations within targeted areas in the city.
 Lack of access to healthy food choices contributes to disparities in life expectancy, which can differ up to 18 years.
 In addition, quality supermarkets often serve as a catalyst for increased economic development in the community.

 Details about the tax credit and qualifications are the following:

-- Once the pre-qualification is granted, the business can proceed with the construction or renovation of the grocery store.
-Once it is complete, the applicant must submit the initial application form which can be found here to request verification of the tax credit qualifications.
+2. Once the pre-qualification is granted, the business can proceed with the construction or renovation of the grocery store.
+Once it is complete, the applicant must submit the initial application form, which can be found here, to request verification of the tax credit qualifications.
 This application must be received by October 1 in order to be considered for the credit in the tax year that begins January 1 of the next calendar year.

 The Baltimore Food Policy Initiative is a collaborative effort of the BDC, the Baltimore City Health Department, the City’s Department of Planning and Johns Hopkins Center for a Livable Future.